schlessinger-lab/pyvol/README.md

 While the API is not guaranteed to be stable at this point, it is unlikely to change.

 ## Basic PyMOL Installation
-PyVOL can be installed into PyMOL by using the plugin manager to fetch from url:
+PyVOL can be installed into PyMOL by using the plugin manager to install the zip file downloaded from:
 ```bash
 https://github.com/rhs2132/pyvol/blob/master/pyvol_plugin.zip
 ```